VRuskaEngine/VRuskaEngine/doc/tracing-perfetto.md

 # Tracing with Perfetto {#tracing-perfetto}

 <!--
-Copyright 2021-2023, Collabora, Ltd. and the Monado contributors
+Copyright 2021-2023, Collabora, Ltd. and the VRuska Engine contributors
 SPDX-License-Identifier: BSL-1.0
 -->

 ## Requirements

-Monado uses the [Perfetto][]/[Percetto][] framework for tracing support.
+VRuska Engine uses the [Perfetto][]/[Percetto][] framework for tracing support.
 You need to first build and install [Percetto][] in a place where CMake can find it.
 Build [Perfetto][] (you will have gotten the source at least as part of build [Percetto][]).
 It is a good idea to familiarise yourself with Perfetto before proceeding.
-You then need to build Monado with CMake and make sure `XRT_FEATURE_TRACING` is enabled.
+You then need to build VRuska Engine with CMake and make sure `XRT_FEATURE_TRACING` is enabled.

 * Build and install [Percetto][] - **note** Depending on the version of Percetto